About This Chapter

 16. The Omaha Platform of 1892: Definition & Goals

 In 1892, the Populist Party formally outlined their ideology as America's third political party.
-In this lesson, we'll talk about the Populists and their platform, and see what it meant to American history.
+In this lesson, we'll talk about the Populists and their platform, and see what it meant for American history.

 17. Florence Kelley & Jane Addams on Child Labor

 In this lesson, we'll discuss Americans Jane Addams and Florence Kelley, who were advocates for many social justice causes, including Child Labor reform.